kerrymcgowan/pmex_regulatory_mechanisms/02_mRNA_analyses.md

 dev.off()
 ```

-WGCNA.
-Note, a majority of the code and annotation was copied from https://horvath.genetics.ucla.edu/html/CoexpressionNetwork/Rpackages/WGCNA/Tutorials/, and slightly modified to fit the design of this study.
+Note, a majority of the WGCNA code and annotation below was copied from https://horvath.genetics.ucla.edu/html/CoexpressionNetwork/Rpackages/WGCNA/Tutorials/, and slightly modified to fit the design of this study.

 #### Data input, cleaning, and pre-processing.
 The following setting is important, do not omit